 24. 63% of Employers Offer Working from Home

 Employers are becoming more receptive to remote work.
-Upwork’s 2018 Future Workforce report claims 63% of American employers offer some sort of remote work option.
+Upwork’s 2018 Future Workforce report claims that 63% of American employers offer some sort of remote work option.

 25. 82% of PwC Employees Work From Home

 Some companies are more receptive than others.
-For example, The Harvard Business Review reports that Dorothy Hisgrove, the Chief People Officer at PwC Australia, claims 82% of her employees occasionally work remotely.
+For example, The Harvard Business Review reports that Dorothy Hisgrove, the Chief People Officer at PwC Australia, claims that 82% of her employees occasionally work remotely.

 26. 32% of People Quit Because of No Remote Working